andrewchungxam/2019BotAIHack/README.md

 Because we want to have multiple Luis results, we don't want to always return a BookingDetails object.
 We'd rather have it return instead the Luis intent.

-Then we're going to need to receive the Luis intent and the appropriate trigger a corresponding dialog.
+So let’s plan to receive the Luis intent and then appropriately trigger a corresponding dialog.

 So comment out the contents of the ActStepAsync method.